The Online Text of

 ¹¹Do not denigrate each other, brethren.
 Someone who denigrates a brother or condemns his brother is denigrating the law and condemning the law.
 Now if you are condemning the law, you are not being a doer of the law, but a judge instead. ¹²There is only one lawmaker and judge who is able to save or to damn.
 Who then are you, condemning your neighbor?

-¹³Come now, you who say, "We will travel today and tomorrow to that particular city, and there we will work and do business for a year and make a profit," ¹⁴you who have no solid knowledge of tomorrow.
+¹³Come now, you who say, "We will travel today and tomorrow to that particular city, and spend a year there, and do business and make a profit," ¹⁴you who have no solid knowledge of tomorrow.
 What is your life?
 You are a vapor that appears for a little while and then is gone. ¹⁵The thing for you to say instead is, "If the Lord wills, we will even be alive and do this or that." ¹⁶But as it is you are vaunting your own selves with your presumptuous words.
 All such boasting is evil. ¹⁷So, he who has learned the good to do and does not do it, for him it is sin.

 ⁷Patiently endure therefore brethren, until the coming of the Lord.
 Behold, the farmer expects the valuable fruit of the earth, waiting patiently on it until it gets the early and the latter rain. ⁸You must be patient as well, make your hearts steadfast, because the coming of the Lord is approaching. ⁹Do not grumble against one another, brethren, lest you be judged.
 Behold, the judge stands almost at the door. ¹⁰Receive for use as a pattern, brethren, the suffering of ill treatment and the patience of the prophets who spoke in the name of the Lord. ¹¹Behold we consider fortunate those who patiently endure.
 You have heard about the patience of Job, and seen the Lord's result, how the Lord is full of compassion and merciful.